 The example below is taken from a local pond and shows how simple and cheap a fishing line receptacle can actually be.
 Just a couple pieces of PVC pipes put together with a bracket to hold it onto something – even a tree!

-Fishing line is perhaps the easiest thing for a fisherman to litter.
+Fishing line is the easiest thing for a fisherman to litter.
 When the line gets pulled off of a reel, it’s hard to keep and throw away later.
 It seems small and insignificant, but can be a real hazard to all forms of wildlife.
-From birds getting it caught around them to fish swallowing and swimming with it – it can be dangerous.
+From birds getting it caught around them, to fish swallowing it and being unable to pass it – fishing line can be dangerous.
 And like all plastics, most fishing lines leach over time and don’t decompose even after hundreds of years.

 So building a very simple fishing line receptacle or encouraging your lake or property owners to install them at various locations can be a great eco-friendly move to keep fishing line out of nature and into the trash where it belongs.

-But there is much more than just not littering you can do to be eco-friendly as a fisherman.
-One of them is just as simple as following your state or lake owners catch limits and regulations.
+Being anti-litter is only one aspect of being an eco-friendly angler.
+Another is just as simple as following your state or lake owners catch limits and regulations.

 Often, you can only harvest (keep) a certain number of fish from any fishery.
 And they need to be within a certain size limit as well.